AIO1/ECSPrimengTable/README.md

   For example, `"+00:00"` is UTC (Coordinated Universal Time).
 Changing this will adjust the displayed time to the desired zone.
 - **Culture**: This determines the language and formatting conventions for the date, such as month names, day names, and the order of day/month/year.
 Default `"en-US"` uses English (United States) conventions.
 Using `"es-ES"` would show month and day names in Spanish, for example.

-You can configure this customization per table, and override it per column if needed, with several possible approaches:
+You can configure this customization per table, and **override it per column if needed**, with several possible approaches:
 - **Static**: Use the default values or hardcode alternative values if they suit your needs.
 - **Server-based**: Use the configuration of the server environment where your application is deployed.
 - **Per-user**: Save each user's preferred configuration, allowing users to choose how dates are displayed in their tables.
 This requires additional setup but provides maximum flexibility.

 > [!NOTE]
-> While per-table customization is possible, it is recommended to set a **global configuration** for all tables.
-Individual table settings are mainly useful for specific scenarios, but managing a global configuration is easier and more consistent.
+> Although per-table configuration is possible, it is recommended to set a **global configuration** for all tables.
+>
+> You can also override settings **per-column** (for example, applying a different date format or timezone than the table default).
+> However, use this carefully.
+Having mixed formats or timezones may confuse users.
+>
+> If a column uses a custom timezone, it is highly recommended to make it explicit, either:
+> - In the **column header**, or
+> - Directly within the **date format** (e.g., including the timezone offset).
+>
+> Keeping formats consistent helps avoid misunderstandings and improves overall readability.

 <br><br>